Erolcntd/Erolcntd/README.md

 <hr>
 <br>
 <br>
 <p>🔴I am Erolcan Taşdemir.
 I graduated from the database management department in high school and later graduated from the computer programming field at the university.
 I actively improve my skills in C# and Python every day.
 Reading code is a pleasure for me, much like reading books, and I take great joy in doing it during my free time.
-I strongly recommend this to everyone.
+I strongly recommend this to everyone.🔎
 </p>
 <br><br>
 <hr>